Rolv-Arild/Necto/README.md

 # What Rocket League rank is the bot?

-Tokay is still being trained so we don't yet know.
+Tecko is still being trained so we don't yet know.

 Nexto is low-mid Grand Champion, depending on the version